Guyank92/My-Library/README.md

 Feel free to contribute to the project by opening issues or submitting pull requests.

 License
-This project is licensed under the MIT License.
+This project is licensed under the Guy License.

 Questions or Issues?
 If you have any questions or encounter issues, please feel free to open a GitHub issue.
 We're here to help enhance your library experience!